Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Statement of results

-See Section~\ref{sec-jacobian} for the proof of this result, as well as some more general statements.
+See Chapter~\ref{sec-jacobian} for the proof of this result, as well as some more general statements (including, in Theorem~\ref{th-generalized-jacobians}, a result where the algebraic group~$G$ occurring may involve abelian, toric and unipotent parts).

-\subsection{Outline}
+\section{Outline}

-In this section, we present the plan of the paper, and we sketch one of the main ideas of the proof of Theorem~\ref{thm:equidis-thm-intro}, in order to point out the key difficulties for groups of dimension bigger than one, which are solved using Sawin's quantitative sheaf theory~\cite{sawin_conductors}.
+In this section, we present the plan of the book, and we sketch one of the main ideas of the proof of Theorem~\ref{thm:equidis-thm-intro}, in order to point out the key difficulties for groups of dimension bigger than one, which are solved using Sawin's quantitative sheaf theory~\cite{sawin_conductors}.

-The paper is organized as follows: \begin{itemize} \item In Section~\ref{sec-prelim}, we state some preliminary results; these include a convenient survey of the formalism of quantitative sheaf theory~\cite{sawin_conductors}, as well as basic structural results concerning commutative algebraic groups and character sheaves.
+The book is organized as follows: \begin{itemize} \item In Chapter~\ref{sec-prelim}, we state some preliminary results; these include a survey of the formalism of quantitative sheaf theory~\cite{sawin_conductors}, as well as basic structural results concerning commutative algebraic groups and character sheaves.

-\item In Section~\ref{sec-vanishing}, we prove the generic and stratified vanishing theorems for commutative algebraic groups over finite fields.
-The very rough idea is to prove a \emph{relative version} of the vanishing theorems for the various types of commutative groups, with a good control of the implicit constant.
+\item In Chapter~\ref{sec-vanishing}, we prove the generic and stratified vanishing theorems for commutative algebraic groups over finite fields.
+The very rough idea is to prove a \emph{relative version} of the vanishing theorems for the various basic types of commutative groups, with a good control of the implicit constants.
 These relative statements are of independent interest.
-For example, in the case of tori, Gabber--Loeser~\cite{GL_faisc-perv} prove the stratified vanishing theorem as stated above only under the assumption that resolution of singularities over~$k$ holds for up to the dimension of the torus.
+For example, in the case of tori, Gabber--Loeser~\cite{GL_faisc-perv} prove the stratified vanishing theorem as stated above only under the assumption that resolution of singularities over~$k$ holds for varieties of dimension up to that of the torus.
 We remove this assumption using alterations.
-For abelian varieties, we extend Weissauer's work~\cite{weissauer_vanishing_2016} by proving a relative version of the theorem, which involves the use of Orgogozo's work~\cite{Orgo_constr_mod} on constructibility and moderation.
+For abelian varieties, we extend Weissauer's work~\cite{weissauer_vanishing_2016} by proving a relative version of the theorem, which relies on Orgogozo's work~\cite{Orgo_constr_mod} on constructibility and moderation.

-\item In Section~\ref{sec-tannakian}, we construct a suitable tannakian category of perverse sheaves on a commutative group over a finite field with convolution as tensor operation, and establish its basic properties, as well as those of the corresponding tannakian monodromy group.
+\item In Chapter~\ref{sec-tannakian}, we construct a suitable tannakian category of perverse sheaves on a commutative group over a finite field with convolution as tensor operation, and establish its basic properties, as well as those of the corresponding tannakian monodromy group.
 We will see that some subtleties arise when defining ``Frobenius conjugacy classes'' corresponding to characters of~$G$.